-We just finished this concrete tile roof in Miami Springs and it is no coincidence that it is white.
-If a homeowner is at all indecisive in the color selection of their roof I may be so bold as to suggest, “How about white?”
+We just finished this concrete tile roof in Miami Springs and the color is no coincidence.
+If a homeowner is at all indecisive on color selection I may be so bold as to suggest, “How about white?”
 A white tile roof will cool off the interior, lessen the load on the AC system and cut the electric bill.

 This is all great but the coolest advantage is the roof will last longer.
 The air between the tile and the roof deck will be cooler and therefore extend the life of the tile underlayment, the waterproofing component of the system.